-Mr. Anderson was appointed to the Board of Directors on February 26, 2016.
-Mr. Anderson has been in the medical (device) industry for over 23 years and has held the role of Chief Executive Officer for Sterilox Technologies, Inc., Gentis, Inc. and currently for ORTEQ Ltd/CellCoTec Ltd. He has also served on the board for ACell Inc., (Regenerative Medicine for Woundcare) and Aperion Biologics, (ACL Replacement Technology), as well as served on several advisory committees.
+Mr. Anderson has been in the medical (device) industry for over 23 years and since 2017 has served as the Chief Executive Officer for Brain Temp, Inc. Previously, he held the role of Chief Executive Officer for Orteq Sports Medicine from 2014 to 2017 and Gentis, Inc. from 2004 through 2014.
+He also serves on the board for ACell Inc., (Regenerative Medicine for Woundcare), as well as serves on several advisory committees.
 Mr. Anderson received a B.S. in Chemical Engineering from Cornell University and attended University of Minnesota for Graduate Studies in Microbiology.